Diego Martin: Businesses

-There is at least one Mall which is located in Diego Martin, Starlite Plaza.
+There is at least one mall that is located in Diego Martin, Starlite Plaza.
 This mall was established as far back as the 1980s and was one of the earliest ones to have branches of at least three banks, Republic Bank Limited, Scotia and RBTT, as well as a supermarket, a gym, pharmacy and other stores.
 The location of the mall made it an easy drop in place on the way home for the pick up of groceries or to deal with one's personal affairs.